jnnjogu/Bioinformatics_Internship/README.md

 _____

-> **_"With all these ambitions I believe it will not be possible without my hardwork as an imput, due diligence as my support and God's help as my foundation..._ "**
+> **_"With all these ambitions I believe it will not be possible without my hardwork as an input, due diligence as my support and God's help as my foundation..._ "**